National Animal of Denmark

 - Average Weight: 5 – 13 kg (14 – 30 pounds)

 - Average Lifespan: 30 years in wild

 - Average Speed: Top flight speed is 50 to 55 mph

 - Predators: Human, Wolf, Raccoon

-- Lives in: Eurasia, and the far north of Africa, North America, Australasia and southern Africa.
+- Lives in: Eurasia, and the far north of Africa, North America, Australasia, and southern Africa.

 Swans are highly intelligent and remember who has been kind to them, or not.
 Swans like to eat aquatic vegetation and insects, even tiny fish and tadpoles.
 A male swan is called a “cob” and a female swan is called a “pen.”
 The Mute Swan chooses their partner for life.
 However, changing of mates does occur infrequently if their partner dies somehow.
 Their average lifespan is about 30 years.
-Though black, gray, orange color mute swan also available in this region but only white color Mute Swan is the national symbol of Denmark that is considered as the beauty, peace, fierce, majestic and power of the country.
+Though black, gray, orange color mute swan also available in this region but only white color Mute Swan is the national symbol of Denmark that is considered as the beauty, peace, fierce, majesty, and power of the country.

 - “Trinomen of Mute Swan” – The IUCN Red List of Threatened Species

 - “Facts about Mute Swan” – National Geographic